Mount Rushmore Virtual Travel

 The Black Hills area surrounding Mount Rushmore offers a wide range of recreational opportunities including camping and hiking among the beautiful, forested mountains.
 Custer State Park and Wind Cave National Park are both located a short drive from Mount Rushmore.
 Development along U.S. Highway 16 between Rapid City and Keystone has added quite a variety of additional tourist attractions.

-In Mount Rushmore: Mount Rushmore is in: Services:
+Mount Rushmore is in: